 JAMS International Arbitration: Procedures and Importance

 JAMS offers comprehensive dispute resolution services, including international arbitration.
 Their neutrals are skilled in managing the complex issues that often arise in international disputes.
 The procedures for international arbitration under JAMS are similar to their domestic procedures but have some unique features that account for the international nature of the dispute.
+A related drafting consideration is the distinction between arbitration seat and venue, which can have significant legal consequences in international matters.

 Enforcement of Arbitration Awards